 What portions of my site are customizable?

 That's a good question because the answer is, "it depends".
 Depending on your unique site, you may have different portions of your site that are editable by a content management dataset.
-By reviewing the content management datasets on your site, however, it should be relatively self-explanatory which parts of your site you can change and which parts rely on a socrata Developer.
-As a general rule of thumb, if your site design is based off of a template (Rally, Homebase, Cityscape, etc), you should have access to content management datasets.
+By reviewing the content management datasets on your site, however, it should be relatively self-explanatory which parts of your site you can change and which parts rely on a Data & Insights Developer.
+As a general rule of thumb, if your site design is based on a template (Rally, Homebase, Cityscape, etc), you should have access to content management datasets.

 If you have questions, do not hesitate to get in touch with the support team by emailing email@example.com.